 At a minimum, you must check for pupillary equality, reaction to light and accommodation, ocular motility, ocular muscle imbalance, extraocular movement, nystagmus, and exophthalmos.

 Does your examination find any abnormality that interferes with driving ability?
 Is an eye abnormality an indicator that additional evaluation, perhaps by a specialist, is needed to assess the nature and severity of the underlying condition?

-NOTE: Special diagnostic equipment may be needed to adequately assess a driver with a known diagnosis or who is at risk for retinopathy, cataracts, aphakia, glaucoma or macular degeneration.
-Referral to a vision specialist may be required.

 Ears